Advanced Management Programme (Modular)

 Programme Coverage

-- Leadership Development in Times of Change
+- Leadership of excellence

-- Business Simulation and Behaviour Rethinking
+- Business simulation and leadership reflection

 A certificate of completion will be awarded.